Estimated reading time: 10 minutes

 It’s lost revenue, wasted time, and a hit to your carefully structured schedule.

-But here’s the real kicker—this is an issue you can’t afford to ignore.
+This isn’t an issue you can afford to ignore.
 So, what’s the solution?
 Is it as simple as picking up the phone and calling no-show clients?
 Or is there a smarter, more efficient way to handle this persistent problem?
 Let’s explore your options.

 The Impact of No-Shows on Your Business